 Summer Romance by Annabel Monaghan

-Since summer romances are so light and non-committal, she takes a chance.
-As they each help each other through some “hard stuff,” though, she starts falling hard.
+The book Summer Romance is about Ali, a single mom and divorcee whose dog claims a man for her.
+Since summer romances are non-committal, she takes a chance.
+As they each help each other through some โhard stuff,โ though, she starts falling hard.

-This book balances the light and heavy sides of life just right.
 The heavy stuff makes the couple feel real, and the light stuff makes the book feel romantic.
-It’s not spicy, and it’s super breezy to read.
+Itโs super breezy and quick summer read.

 Summer Sisters by Judy Blume

 Summer Sisters is a modern summer classic.
-It’s the summer of 1977 and Victoriaโs life forever changes when dazzling and reckless Caitlin becomes her friend.
-Vix enters the world of privilege, which is filled with exclusive vacations on Marthaโs Vineyard.
+In 1977, Victoriaโs life forever changed when privileged and reckless Caitlin became her friend.

-Years later, Vix is working in New York City, and Caitlin is getting married on Martha’s Vineyard.
-Although their friendship has faded, Caitlin begs Vix to come to be her maid of honor.
+Years later, Caitlin is getting married on Martha’s Vineyard.
+Vix agrees to be her maid of honor because she wants to understand what happened between them.

-Summer Sisters is one book I didn’t want to end, and I have saved my copy since the late 1990s.
+Summer Sisters was so memorable that I have saved my copy since the late 1990s.

 The Summer of Songbirds by Kristy Woodson Harvey

-It’s not as dark as it may seem.
 The characters and their friendships feel both real and mature.
-These are women used to coping with “hard things” together, and they do so as they work on their love lives.
+These are women used to coping with โhard thingsโ together, and they do so as they work on their love lives.

 The Summer Wives by Beatriz Williams

-The Summer Wives is a dramatic historical fiction book reminded me of such great books as Breakfast at Tiffany’s, Rules of Civility, and The Seven Husbands of Evelyn Hugo.
+Sometimes a book just suits you.
+I really felt that way about The Summer Wives.
+This โsoap opera historical fictionโ book (I made up that genre) reminded me of great books like Breakfast at Tiffanyโs, Rules of Civility, and The Seven Husbands of Evelyn Hugo.
 Need I say more?!

 This Summer Will Be Different by Carley Fortune

-This Summer Will Be Different transports the reader to Prince Edward Island for a picturesque love story with countless nods to Anne of Green Gables.
+Add This Summer Will Be Different to your summer reading list for a picturesque love story with countless nods to Anne of Green Gables.

-Now, Bridget is getting married, and she frantically calls Lucy and Felix to the beach house just days before the wedding to help her cope with her own secret.
+Now, Bridget is getting married, and she frantically calls Lucy and Felix to the beach house.
 Lucy and Felix must confront their feelings again.

 Summer Reading Tips